Read through this guide to determine if there is a shared understanding on what this involves.

 Consider requesting a scoping review or even a general literature search in the first instance to get a feel for the amount of information available before refining your request and beginning the systematic review.

-A systematic review is a protocol-driven, comprehensive literature review, usually designed to answer a specific clinical question.
-It involves a specific research methodology with well-defined, internationally accepted characteristics.
+A systematic review is a protocol-driven, comprehensive literature review, designed to answer a well defined question.
+It involves using a specific research methodology with internationally accepted characteristics.

 If you are not prepared to follow this strict methodology then perhaps another review type would be more appropriate.
-[See the Review Types tab that redirects to a guide from the Yale University's Harvey Cushing / John Hay Whitney Medical Library] The Yale University's Harvey Cushing / John Hay Whitney Medical Library also has an excellent series of short videos on the process of conducting a systematic review.
+[See the Review Types link].
+The Yale University's Harvey Cushing / John Hay Whitney Medical Library has an excellent series of short videos on the process of conducting a systematic review.

-Many systematic reviews contain meta-analyses.
+Systematic reviews may also contain meta-analyses.
 Meta-analysis is the use of statistical methods to summarize the results of independent studies.
-By combining information from all relevant studies, meta-analyses can provide more precise estimates of the effects of health care than those derived from the individual studies included within a review (see The Cochrane Handbook Chapter 9, Section 9.1.3).
+By combining information from all relevant studies, meta-analyses can provide more precise estimates of the effects of health care than those derived from the individual studies included within a review (see The Cochrane Handbook Chapter 10).
 They also facilitate investigations of the consistency of evidence across studies, and the exploration of differences across studies.

 Acknowledgement - much of the content in this guide has been adapted / copied from the Yale University's Harvey Cushing / John Hay Whitney Medical Library's guide on systematic reviews and other comprehensive searching guide.